11 Nicknames for Colorado That You Should Know

 This moniker frequently gets used in tourism campaigns and other promotional materials created by the Colorado government.
 There is even a sign saying "Welcome to Colorful Colorado" as you enter the state.

-Colorful Colorado was also used on the United States Mint's bicentennial commemorative quarter for the state and is the literal name of it in Spanish.
+Colorful Colorado was also used on the United States Mint's bicentennial commemorative quarter for the state.
 The collectible coin featured images of the rocky mountains and pine trees along with the nickname.

 A barren mountain range in the back of foilage covered hills in the front